 Looking for help with rent, clothing or fun in the Hillsboro or Beaverton areas?
-We received a request from a mother of three from the Beaverton and Hillsboro areas a few days ago… and this is what we’ve found.
+We recently received a request from a mother of three living in the the Beaverton and Hillsboro area a few days ago… and this is the help we’ve found.

 Rent Assistance